myminseok/platform-automation-template/README.md

-# how to setup platform pipeline for my foundation.
+# How to setup platform pipeline for my foundation.
 1) configure foundations/<foundation> files.
 2) configure credhub values corresponding to foundations/<foundation>
 3) you may edit pipeline template as you wish from `pipelines-templates`